wbamberg/idl-reference/docs/nsIHandlerInfo.md

 and our code will not make any decision based on the content-type or
 extension, though the invoked file: handler is free to do so.

-@param aURI
-       The URI to launch this application with

-@param aWindowContext
-       The window to parent the dialog against, and, if a web handler
-       is chosen, it is loaded in this window as well.
-See
-       nsIHandlerApp.launchWithURI for more details.

 @throw NS_ERROR_INVALID_ARG if preferredAction is not valid for this
 call.
 Other exceptions may be thrown.